-Although the BRC Report is now more than five years old, it is nevertheless a good place to start in terms of the technical and historical background for any reader who is not already well versed in those facts.
-That document also includes the definition of many acronyms in use in the field.
+Although the BRC Report is now more than five years old, it is nevertheless a good place to start in terms of the technical and historical background for any reader who is not already well versed in those facts6.
+The BRC Report also includes definitions of many acronyms in use in the field.